peterbourgon/peter-bourgon-org/src/blog/2020-09-14-siv-is-unsound.md

 talking about this problem for long enough, and with enough other people, that I think it's worth a more formal description.
 So, here we go.

+## tl;dr

+- SIV asserts a specific definition of "identity"
+- It's rational, consistent, and useful, especially for tools
+- But software ecosystems already define "identity" — and the two are incompatible
+- The costs of this redefinition are much higher than claimed
+- The benefits of this redefinition are much lower than claimed
+- SIV is ultimately harmful, artificially limiting participation in the ecosystem

 ## What is SIV?

 Go modules have a requirement called Semantic Import Versioning (SIV) which